ipab-slmc/exotica/exotations/README.md

-##EXOTica implementATIONS packages
+## EXOTica implementATIONS packages
 ----------------------------------

-A set of packages implementing common optimisation problems on top of the basic EXOTica library.
+A set of packages implementing extensions such as task maps and solvers on top of the basic EXOTica library.